 It Won’t Work if You Don’t Agree

 Let’s make a clarification here: there is a difference in a marriage problem and a money problem.
 If you come home and your wife is mad because you bought a new Rolex, you have a marriage problem.
 Don’t get me wrong here, a Rolex is not evil and there is nothing wrong with buying one.
 The problem comes in when you and your spouse can’t agree about financial priorities.
 While it is unreasonable to expect you to discuss every purchase, a good idea is to agree that for any purchase over a certain amount, you discuss and agree on it before acting.
+And if you lost your partner over money issues and you’re desperate to get your ex back, there’s a guide for that.

 It Can’t Be a Weapon – Only a Tool